 - Facilities are normally available during the regular operational hours of the College.
 However, facility use on days and hours when the College is not offering instructional programs is possible.
 The Scheduling Office will forward these requests to the President’s office for approval.
 The College can require the organization to pay an additional fee for special supervision and security in these instances.

 - Programs must be implemented in such a manner so as not to constitute interference with the instructional programs or general college operations.
-Only at times when classes are not in session may sound amplifying equipment be used.

 - Financial Institutions requesting to come on campus to deliver workshops or table space must submit an online request to the NSHE Specialist II for Default Prevention and Financial Literacy at least 10 business days prior to the date of their event.